brunoserralheiro/node-tapiuk-backend/README.md

-1. create TAPIUK database on MongoDB
+2. create TAPIUK database on MongoDB
-2. create User collection
+3. create User collection
-3. insert an user:
+OR alternatively  remove AUTH feature by commenting line 5 on server\boot\authentication.js

+// server.enableAuth();

+4. If using authentication plese insert an user directly on MongoDB User collection:
 {
-  "username":"...",
-  "email":"",
-  "password":""
+  "username":"myuser",
+  "email":"myemail@example.com",
+  "password":"123456"
 }

-4. browse on the swagger explorerr for User Post, or type  http://localhost:3030/explorer/#!/User/User_login on a browser to access the swagger explorer and login using the json object below
+5. browse on the swagger explorerr for User Post, or type  http://localhost:3030/explorer/#!/User/User_login on a browser to access the swagger explorer and login using the json object below

 {
-  "username":"...",
-  "email":"",
-  "password":""
+  "username":"myuser",
+  "email":"myemail@example.com",
+  "password":"123456"
 }

-5. the response should look like the below example:
+6. the response should look like the below example:

 {
   "id": "UVVWO6XYAv6Dma0foVeOUHV6BtIiBI2p82eF29Wl4pavTBbC9en08BLMUtPAAmj8",